drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 -  `-h|--help`: Display help for the `watch` command.

 **Usage Example**:
-The following command will start watching a query result set of a Continuous Query named inactive-people from the Drasi environment running in the default Kubernetes namespace.
+The following command will start watching a query result set of a Continuous Query named `inactive-people`.

 ```
 drasi watch inactive-people